blankey1337/AlohaMini/docs/remote_simulation_workflow.md

 ## Architecture

 *   **Cloud Server (The "Lab")**: Runs NVIDIA Isaac Sim.
 Handles physics, rendering, and training.
-*   **Local Machine (The "Mission Control")**: Runs the Dashboard and Teleoperation scripts.
+*   **Local Machine (The "Mission Control")**: Runs the Teleoperation script with Rerun visualization.
 Connects to the cloud via SSH.

 ## Prerequisites